 But not every veteran POTUS saw action.
-Eisenhower was a great logistical planner but never served in a direct combat role.
-George Washington’s combat record as a junior officer is spotty, but his decision-making capacity, strategic vision, and ability to inspire those around him were infinitely more essential to his legacy and to the history of the United States.
-And then there were those whose service would affect the outcomes of battles, of entire wars, and of the nation itself.
+Eisenhower was a great logistical planner, but he never served in a direct combat role.
+George Washington’s combat record as a junior officer is spotty, but his decision-making capacity, strategic vision, and ability to inspire those around him were infinitely more essential to his legacy and the history of the United States.
+We all know Geroge Washington’s war history.

-Here are 8 presidents who actually saw combat in a big way:
+Then there were those whose service would affect the outcomes of battles, of entire wars, and of the nation itself.
+Here are eight presidents who actually saw combat in a big way:

 1. Andrew Jackson (War of 1812, Indian Wars)

-His victory would (eventually) put Jackson in the White House, where Old Hickory would be the first US President anyone tried to assassinate.
-An unemployed house painter pulled two pistols on Jackson but they both misfired, allowing Jackson to beat the would-be killer with his cane.
+His victory would (eventually) put Jackson in the White House, where Old Hickory would be the first U.S. President anyone tried to assassinate.
+An unemployed house painter pulled two pistols on Jackson, but they both misfired, allowing Jackson to beat the would-be killer with his cane.

 2. William Henry Harrison (War of 1812, Indian Wars)

 Tecumseh and his brother, a “prophet” called Tenskawata, began using visions and magic to incite Natives in the Indiana territory against American settlers.
-In 1810, Tecumseh met then-Governor Harrison with 400 warriors to demand the rescission of a treaty.
+In 1810, Tecumseh met then-Governor William Henry Harrison with 400 warriors to demand the rescission of a treaty.
 When Harrison refused, Tecumseh ordered his warriors to kill Harrison, who responded by drawing his sword.
-A Potawatomi chief intervened and Tecumseh’s warriors left for the time being.
+A Potawatomi chief intervened, and Tecumseh’s warriors left for the time being.

 Harrison delivered the longest inaugural speech in American history without a coat on a cold, wet day, which resulted in the shortest presidency in American history.